 If your organization includes appeals in their business process, citizens can appeal decisions on their benefits online from their citizen accounts on their own devices.
 If your organization uses the IBM Cúram Appeals application module, your organization can process appeals through the full appeals life cycle that is provided by that solution.

 Figure 3.
 Key business flow for Appeals

+- 1. "Decide to appeal" on page 26

-- 2. "Submit an appeal request" on page 26
+- 2. "Submit an appeal request" on page 27

 - 3. "View your appeals" on page 27

 - 4. "Appeals notices and notifications" on page 27